AbbadAnes/social-media-network-simulation/README.md

 Walforme Mathematica

 <h2>Network definition</h2>
-Let "Population" be a graph representing a population consisting of: Standard, Rich and Famous Users.
+"Population" is a graph representing a population consisting of: Standard, Rich and Famous Users.
 As: each vertex of the population graph represents a user.
 And the links between the vertices represent the connection between two users.
 A user is identified by:
 <br>